1,000+ Opportunities

 1 Million for 84 Humanities Projects NEH Announces Funding Opportunity for Museums and Historic Sites on the History of American Excellence NEH Announces New Grant Program for Cultural Organizations on the People, Events, and Legacy of 1776 NEH Announces New Grant Program to Enhance Access to Original Documents of America’s Founding and Government NEH Announces Grant Opportunity to Create Statues of Iconic Americans for the National Garden of American Heroes A More Perfect Union logos:

-Based on current listing details, eligibility includes: U.S. nonprofit 501(c)(3) organizations, accredited institutions of higher education, state and local governments, and federally recognized Native American tribal governments.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: U.S. nonprofit 501(c)(3) organizations, accredited institutions of higher education, state and local governments, and federally recognized Native American tribal governments.
+Confirm the full requirements in the official notice before applying.